A number of excellent organisations are associated with the Trust and can be found within or around the Park.

 Trestle is a mask and physical theatre company, with a highly regarded arts education programme.
 They have been making innovative and inspirational physical theatre and participation projects since 1981.
 The company is one of the leading providers of school workshops, teacher training and participation programmes in the country.
 They run mask, half mask, physical theatre and bespoke workshops, projects and residencies nationally and internationally and are based in the Trestle Arts Base, formerly the Hill End Chapel (AL4 0JQ).
 Free parking is available.

 YMCA aims to improve the health and wellbeing of the communities in which they work.
 They offer a range of health, fitness and wellbeing activities that include gyms, sports and exercise classes.
 A HELP course, a FREE healthy eating and lifestyle program for disabled people looking to become more independent and improve their health and wellbeing.
 Their offering also includes a number of specialist referral programmes for those living with Cancer, MS and Parkinson’s.
 Once named Charters Health Club, the YMCA St Albans Community Gym is located in the Highfield Park Centre, AL4 0DB and has a large free car-park.

 The society protect, preserve, and promote public rights of way (ROW) in the St Albans & District.

 They offer walks on Thursday mornings and on most Sundays; monitor all ROW in St Albans and work with CMS on the local ROW network, clearing, way-marking and the like.

-They have two published books: ’24 Footpath Walks Around St Albans’ and ’24 Footpath Walks in Hertfordshire’, both are on sale in Waterstones and the soon to be reinstated TIC.
+They have two published books: ’24 Footpath Walks Around St Albans’ and ’24 Footpath Walks in Hertfordshire’, both are on sale in Waterstones and St Albans Tourist Information Centre.